schmaustech/ocp-on-cluster-rhcos-layer/README.md

 machine-config-server-mpwff                           1/1     Running     5                44h
 machine-os-builder-65d7b4b97-xmn2n                    1/1     Running     0                44s
 ~~~

+If we want to see more details on what is happening in the build-worker pod we can tail the logs of the image-build container inside the pod.
+I am only showing the command to obtain the logs here because the output is quite long and verbose.
+Further the build process takes awhile to run.

 ~~~bash
 $ oc logs -f -n openshift-machine-config-operator build-worker-dc9806c4cbc6e9f76a9d8655f322eeb6-g5k6g -c image-build